 - 11. If the student does not meet the 'Long Residence' requirement, the criteria referred to in paragraph 10iv are that the student's asylum application (their own or their family's application) must have been made prior to the end of 2006, and the student: - i Is resident on 1 August, 1 January, 1 April, or 1 July closest to the beginning of the first term of the course. - ii Has been resident in Scotland for a minimum period of three years. - iii Was under 18 years old on the date when the application for asylum was made (the application must have been made prior to 1 December 2006) - iv Is under 25 years old on 1 August, 1 January, 1 April or 1 July closest to the beginning of the first term of the course. - 12.
-This will apply to those students starting a new course or those continuing on a course.
+In October 2021 and April 2022, SFC circulated updates to the FE Residency Guidance for AY 2021-22, covering changes arising from Brexit and the Ukrainian conflict.
+The Scottish Government wrote to college Principals on 8 March 2022 to outline further planned changes to legislation that will take effect from AY 2022-23.
+The fully updated version for AY 2022-23 will be published later in the summer. - This will apply to those students starting a new course or those continuing on a course.
 These criteria ensure that we meet our obligations under The United Nations Conventions on the Right of the Child.